AqwamCreates/DataPredict/docs/API/Models/QLearningNeuralNetwork.md

 ### setPrintReinforcementOutput()

-Set whether or not to show the current max number of episodes and current epsilon.
+Set whether or not to show the current number of episodes and current epsilon.

 ```
 QLearningNeuralNetwork:setPrintReinforcementOutput(option: boolean)